 Ratings: Elk is on public land and no ratings are required, though H3/P3 is recommended.
-H2/P2 with instructor or supervision.
+H2/P2 with supervision.
 Good site for H2/P2 first high altitude flights in spring or fall.

 Flying: Mostly thermal flying.
-Ridge soarable in sufficient wind.
-Winds often start out from the south in the morning then switch to north or northwest by the afternoon.
-If the marine airmass moves in, winds often go west, which can make for difficult launch conditions and mediocre flying.
-Thermals to 7000 – 8000ft, rarely to 9000ft.
+Ridge soarable in sufficient wind, especially on the north side.
+Wind often starts out from the south in the morning then switches to north or northwest by the afternoon.
+If the marine airmass moves in, winds go west, which can make for difficult launch conditions and mediocre flying.
+Thermals to 6000 – 8000 ft, rarely to 10000 ft.
 Elk is a good XC site, but you must be familiar with the routes and LZs.

-Cautions: The road to the top can be very rough.
+Cautions: The road to the top is be very rough.
 Good 4WD is needed.
-The North launch faces away from the LZ – novices must be aware not to get low in front of this launch before turning left and flying around the shoulder of the hill towards the LZ.
-All LZs are along the creek which is in a fairly steep canyon.
-Winds are not usually strong in the LZ but they can be very switchy and in summer it can be very turbulent.
+The North launch faces away from the LZ – novices must be aware not to get low in front of this launch before turning left and flying around the shoulder of the hill towards the LZ, which is at the bottom of a fairly steep canyon.
+Winds are not usually strong in the LZ but they can be switchy.
+In the summer or in strong winds the LZ can be very turbulent.

-Facilities: There is camping in the LZ, Middle Creek Campground, with vault toilets, running water and paved campsites ($10 per night plus $2 for extra vehicles).
-Cell coverage is spotty at the campground.
+Facilities: There is camping in the LZ, Middle Creek Campground, with vault toilets, running water and paved campsites.
 There is lodging in Upper Lake (Super 8), Nice (rhymes with “geese”) and Lucerne.
 Upper Lake has groceries, gas, and restaurants/pizza.

 Parking: There is plenty of parking at launch and in the LZ.